Nose-jewel: South Asia

 A Hindu bride wearing the Nath.

 The nose ring is called a Nath (नथ, /hi/) in various local languages and was introduced around the 9th and 10th centuries becoming a symbol of a woman's marital status.
 The nath in its full form contains a jeweled ring with a chain connected to a hairpiece.

-In South Asia, nose piercings were introduced as early as 10th century and by 15th century they were common across South Asia.
-Historian A.S Altekar suggests nose piercings does not find mention in Indian literature before 8th century and was likely introduced after this period.
-According to historian Benoytosh Bhattacharya the 12th century text Manasollasa mentions various ornaments worn by women but does not mention nose ring, and was likely introduced by Mohammadans after the 12th century.
-Jewelry historian Oppi Untracht suggests nose piercings were introduced during 13th century by Muslims and was quickly established over the years.
+In South Asia, nose piercings were introduced as early as the 10th century, and by the 15th century they were common across South Asia.
+Historian A.S Altekar suggests nose piercings do not find mention in Indian literature before the 8th century and were likely introduced after this period.
+According to historian Benoytosh Bhattacharya, the 12th-century text Manasollasa mentions various ornaments worn by women but does not mention nose ring, and was likely introduced by Mohammadans after the 12th century.
+Jewelry historian Oppi Untracht suggests nose piercings were introduced during the 13th century by Muslims and was quickly established over the years.

-The "nath" (nose jewel) displays economic status of the wearer; made of pearls, sapphire and kundan while others wore those made of silver from the 15th century onwards.
+The "nath" (nose jewel) displays the economic status of the wearer; made of pearls, sapphire and various gems set in gold while others wore those made of silver from the 15th century onwards.
 The ornament became quite popular during the 17th and 18th centuries.
-British museum contains large collection of golden nose ring jewels from various parts of India, Nepal and Pakistan donated by researcher Dr. Waltraud Ganguly.
+British Museum contains large collection of golden nose ring jewels from various parts of India, Nepal and Pakistan donated by researcher Dr. Waltraud Ganguly.